Graffioh/graffioh/mds/projects.md

 (Swift, MapKit, CoreData, Various APIs such as OpenAI API, Agromonitoring API and sensors API)

-## Pontus

-iOS app for lawyers, make them network in an easy and fast way for judicial substitution

-(Swift, Express.js, MongoDB, Render)

-## ScoutThis

-iOS app for photographers and location scouts, keep track of locations and equipments with photos and notes

-(Swift, MapKit, CoreData)

 ## PhotoEditAppClone

 iOS app to edit photos, made most of the tools from scratch for learning purpose